JasperHof/JasperHof.github.io/_docs/example.md

 ## Creating genotypes and phenotypes

-Genotype data can be generated using the command line
+Genotype data can be generated using the command line:
 ```
 ./ldak6.linux --make-snps data --num-samples 10000 --num-snps 50000
 ```
 This generates the files `data.bed`, `data.bim` and `data.fam`, containing SNP data for 10000 individuals and 50000 genetic variants.
 The generated SNPs are evenly distributed across 22 chromosomes, with minor allele frequencies randomly sampled from the [0, 0.5] interval.
 Note that SNPs are generated in linkage equilibrium.
 The `--make-snps` command also generates the toy covariate file `data.covar`.

-Next, a quantitative phenotype can be generated using the command line
+Next, a quantitative phenotype can be generated using the command line:
 ```
 ./ldak6.linux --make-phenos pheno --bfile data --power -0.25 --her 0.5 --num-phenos 1 --num-causals 1000
 ```